Russian Compound: State of Israel

 In 1948, after the Soviet Union recognized the state of Israel, Israel returned all Russian church properties on its territory to the Moscow Patriarch, including the Russian Compound.
 In 1964 the property was purchased by the government of Israel except for the cathedral and one building.
 The purchase was paid for in $3.5 million worth of oranges since at the time Israel had a shortage of hard currency.
 The Jerusalem municipality was built here with the adjacent Safra Public Square.
 Today, the neglected but architecturally striking enclave serves as an Israeli lock-up; at visiting times, families of prisoners can often be seen huddling outside the police barricades.
 The Ministry of Agriculture, courts, and the Jerusalem's police headquarters are housed in other buildings.

 For many years the Russian Compound was a centre of Jerusalem nightlife, featuring pubs with names like Glasnost, Cannabis and Putin.
 The municipality has recently closed the "pub district" in the neighbourhood of the restaurants and bars of Ben-Yehuda and Jaffa Road, and is planning on redeveloping it as the new business and culture district.
 Plans include a circular plaza around the cathedral, a shopping center and renovation and redesignation of the historic buildings in the compound.

-The new campus of the Bezalel Art school will be central to this rehabilitation.
+The creation of a new campus for the Bezalel Academy of Arts and Design, opened in 2023, was central for this rehabilitation.
 In 2006, an international architects competition was declared open for design of the future campus which is expected to promote interaction between the students and the surrounding heart of urban life on the line separating east from west in Jerusalem, bringing a student and bohemian population to the city center, and constituting an unusual challenge for designers.

 In October 2008 the Israeli government agreed to transfer Sergei's Courtyard to Russia, which had originally also been a part of the Russian compound and which had been housing offices of Israel's Agriculture Ministry and the Society for the Protection of Nature in Israel.
 The government departments housed there were relocated in March 2011.

+In 2023 the Bezalel Academy of Arts and Design relocated most of its 3,000+ faculty and students to a brand new, 460,000 sq ft SANAA-designed building adjacent to the compound.